thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 - How does a spider’s reproduction rate change with a change in season?

-**COMPARATIVE questions (often addressed with dimensionality reduction, clustering, and/or comparisons of means):**
+**COMPARATIVE questions (often addressed with dimensional reduction, clustering, and/or comparisons of means):**

 - Of the rivers and streams along the North Shore, when are most similar in terms of their chemistry?